lxysophie/whosup/README.md

 # WhosUp

 A full-stack web application for finding local activity partners.
-Post activities like "Watch Zootopia 2 at AMC tonight" or "Morning tennis at Golden Gate Park" and find people to join you.
+Post activities like "Watch Zootopia 2 at AMC Empire 25" or "Morning tennis at Central Park" and find people to join you.

 ## Architecture